GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

      - Based on the metrics and your own experience, describe how users likely perceive the app's performance.
 1. Note down which aspects of the app need serious improvement.
 1. **Choose Your SLIs:**
+   - SREs need to document carefully the metrics they use to construct their SLIs (referesher on [what are SLIs](#what-are-slis)).
-   - Define SLIs (on paper) by examining the dashboards to identify relevant metrics.
+   - Your challenge is to first define the SLIs (on paper) by examining the dashboards to identify relevant metrics.
-   - Write them down in definition form.
+   - Write them down in definition form as illustrated below.
      - Example Availability SLI: The availability of `service abc` is measured by the ratio of successful startups recorded as a ratio of `metric x` to the total attempts in `metric y`.
      - Example Latency SLI: The latency of `service abc`, measured by the `metric x`, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.
    - **Tips**:
      - Look at the [Business Goals](#business-goals) below to narrow down your search to just a few SLIs relevant for this and the upcoming exercises.
-     - If you aren't sure of the difference between an **SLI** and a **metric**, look at the [Learning Resources](#learning-resources-3).
+     - If you aren't sure of the difference between an **SLI** and a **metric**, look [here](#how-do-metrics-differ-from-slis).

 #### Business goals